OPIOID EPIDEMIC: FOR WORSENING CRISIS U.S. MEDICAL SYSTEM DISPENSES ADDICTIVE, DIVERTED, ABUSED SUBSTITUTE OPIOIDS

 Of course in the response to the crisis driven by the U.S. medical industry, there is proximate precedent for the French model “pill mill” approach to substitute opioid use – in France generating the problems, by prescriber practice, with widespread diversion, criminal trafficking and abuse, and lack of evidence for treatment benefit – precedent in medical prescriber practice creation of the opioid crisis, with runaway dispersal of addictive opioids indicated against by all longstanding, relevant lines of evidence and for the non-medical condition of centralized chronic pain.

 As pressure to expand dispersal of the addictive, widely diverted and widely abused substitute opioid Suboxone mounts, vulnerable Americans will depend on the clinical judgment of that same profession responsible for deciding to dispense more opioids versus refer to evidence-based treatments.

-In rural Oregon hard-hit by the opioid crisis, insurance payers controlling use of public healthcare dollars for treatment (Coordinated Care Organizations, like Columbia Pacific CCO) have determined that Suboxone MAT will be the focus of treatment response to the crisis, designating and endorsing a MAT program at the OHSU (Oregon Health Sciences University) primary care clinic in Scappoose, Oregon as a model program, a “hub” and “center of excellence”.
+In rural Oregon hard-hit by the opioid crisis, managed care insurance payers controlling use of public healthcare dollars for treatment have determined that Suboxone MAT will be the focus of treatment response to the crisis, designating and endorsing a MAT program at a primary care clinic in Scappoose, Oregon as a model program, a “hub” and “center of excellence”.

 A second MAT program at Rinehart Clinic in Wheeler, Oregon has begun providing partial agonist (Suboxone) MAT under the clinical guidance and support of the CCOs.